Danny Webber: Watford

 Webber joined Watford on a three-year contract in the summer of 2003.
 He made 31 league and cup appearances in the 2003–04 season, scoring five goals, with a shoulder injury suffered in training in February 2004 restricting his appearance for the rest of the season.
 Webber made a good start to the 2004–05 season, scoring nine goals by mid-October 2004, with manager Ray Lewington saying, "He has got mind and body right this year and is showing the potential we all knew he had.
 He is doing extremely well.
 And this season Danny is scoring tap ins as well as spectacular goals."
-However, his season was interrupted by a dislocated shoulder suffered during a match against Gillingham in November 2004, and he was later dropped from the first team in March 2005 owing to poor form.
+However, his season was interrupted by a dislocated shoulder suffered during a match against Gillingham in November 2004, and he was later dropped from the first-team in March 2005 owing to poor form.
 Shortly afterwards, he joined Sheffield United on loan.
 Webber scored 12 goals in 32 league and cup appearances for Watford in the 2004–05 season.

 Sheffield United

 Webber initially joined Sheffield United on loan in March 2005 with Danny Cullip moving in the opposite direction.
 He scored after 93 seconds on his debut in a 4–0 away win over rivals Leeds United, and four days later, scored two goals against Queens Park Rangers.
 At the end of the 2004–05 season, he signed a permanent three-year contract with Sheffield United for a transfer fee of £500,000.

 During the 2005–06 season, Webber scored ten goals, helping Sheffield United to win automatic promotion from the Championship to the Premier League.
 In the 2006–07 season he played 22 games in the Premier League, scoring three goals, including the winning goals against Newcastle United and former club Watford.

 After the "Blades" were relegated, Webber continued to appear regularly but struggled with injuries and an inability to turn appearances into goals.
-By the 2008–09 season he was in the final year of his contract and hoped to secure a new deal with the club but more injuries saw him drop out of the first team reckoning.
-After the club missed out on promotion, Webber's contract was allowed to expire and he was released.
-He was courted by numerous clubs in the summer, and was closely linked with Crystal Palace before Palace manager Neil Warnock stated that "it looks as if Danny will be going to Middlesbrough, it's difficult for us to compete with their money".
+By the 2008–09 season he was in the final year of his contract and hoped to secure a new deal with the club but more injuries saw him drop out of the first-team reckoning.
+After the club missed out on promotion, Webber's contract was allowed to expire, and he was released.
+Numerous clubs courted him in the summer and he was closely linked with Crystal Palace before Palace manager Neil Warnock stated that "it looks as if Danny will be going to Middlesbrough, it's difficult for us to compete with their money".